Encampeded/led_matrix.py/README.md

 matrix = led_matrix.Matrix()

 # Set the default_brightness attribute (0-255) in the constructor
-# All methods use default_brightness as the default brightness (duh) when unspecified
+# All methods use default_brightness as the default brightness (duh) when it's unspecified
 matrix = led_matrix.Matrix(64)
 ```
 Set LEDs on/off using set_matrix()